On this page

 To be eligible for the concession, you must be living in either a local authority care home providing accommodation for disabled and retired people or a home managed by a person registered under Part II of the Care Standards Act 2000.
 A warden should live on the premises or work there for at least 30 hours a week.

-In addition, you must be retired and aged 60 or over or have a physical or mental disability.
+In addition, you must be aged 60 or over or have a physical or mental disability.
+If you work, this has to be for no more than 15 hours per week.

 Note for Wardens and Housing Managers